Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-options-litepaper.md

 }
 ```

-The key of an option type is defined as the unique tuple of the option
+The key of an option type is defined as the unique tuple with regard to the option
 contract's properties, which comprise a unique hash:

 ```solidity